-In the meantime it is business as usual at Puffy Paws Kitty Haven, fulfilling our calling from God to be the voice of the voiceless, to be the caretakers of the sick.
+It is business as usual at Puffy Paws Kitty Haven, fulfilling our calling from God to be the voice of the voiceless, to be the caretakers of the sick.
 We cannot do this without you.

-Please take this journey with us, as we struggle, a day at a time, to keep the doors open, and to expand Puffy Paws into its proper place as a full fledged, institutionalized rescue and cat hospice, when Chrissy and I can no longer take care of the cats, so that others may step into our shoes, and continue our legacy that Chrissy and I started nearly 22 years ago, when we first fell in love.
+Please take this journey with us, as we struggle, a day at a time, to keep the doors open, and to expand Puffy Paws into its proper place as a full-fledged, institutionalized rescue and cat hospice, when Chrissy and I can no longer take care of the cats, so that others may step into our shoes, and continue our legacy that Chrissy and I started nearly 25 years ago, when we first fell in love.

 Thank You For All That You Do